barebox/barebox/Documentation/boards/ti-k3-am62lx.rst

 USB DFU boot
 ------------
-K3 Boards can be booted via USB DFU.
+K3 boards can be booted via USB DFU.
 When in USB boot mode the initial stage can be uploaded using ``dfu-util``::

   dfu-util -D images/barebox-am62lx-evm-tiboot3.img -a 0